Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab03.md

 In this task, you will onboard a device to Microsoft Defender for Endpoint using an onboarding script.

+>**Note**: As part of the initialization process, you may need to onboard devices to Defender for Endpoint.
+This involves installing agents or connectors on endpoints to enable monitoring and protection capabilities.

 1. In Microsoft Defender portal in your browser.

 1. Select **Settings** from the left menu bar, then from the Settings page select **Endpoints**.